dbfannin/ngx-logger/docs/features.md

 ## Other features

 - Support for Custom Color Schemes in the config
-  - uses the LoggerColorScheme type, it is an array of 7 colors, each color matches to a log level. see LogLevelEnum
+  - uses the LoggerColorScheme type, it is an array of 7 colors, each color matches to a log level. see `NgxLoggerLevel`

 ```typescript
 LoggerModule.forRoot({